 No summary of Kim’s book can do justice to the richness of his treatment of the topic and his utilization of a whole range of period sources relating to other subjects including travel literature and natural history.
 Interdisciplinarity aside, however, the real importance of his book may be the way it inserts itself into the growing debates surrounding circulation and exchange in the early modern world at large.
 Although he rightly focuses on Italy, Kim has much to contribute to the growing community of art and cultural historians whose interests look beyond Italy’s borders.
 In asking about period attitudes toward mobility, Kim shows how art history can do far more than source the foreign carpets and porcelain in Italian pictures.
 Exchanging the concept of “influence” for “mobility” may allow us to seek better answers to the questions of why and how early modern “globalization” mattered to period artists and their audiences.

 Christian K. Kleinbub

-Associate Professor, Department of History of Art, Ohio State University
+Associate Professor and Chair of Graduate Studies, Department of History of Art, Ohio State University

 Please send comments about this review to firstname.lastname@example.org.